When capturing Canada in photos didn't show instant results

 Over 100 photographers aimed to capture Canada's essence on a single day in June, 1984

-Spremo was just one of over 100 professional photographers from 19 countries hired for the project, which would produce a large format book with the results.
+Spremo was just one of over 100 professional photographers from 19 countries hired for the effort.

 In Montreal, 19-year-old shutterbug Charles Gander of Michigan arranged three employees of a fruit market in front of their shop.

 And a shopping mall fashion show was immortalized on film by "glamour photographer" Douglas Kirkland.

 "I'm looking to show sophistication, which exists here in Toronto," he said.
 "And I don't want people to think that Canada's only the RCMP riding across the tundra on a dogsled."

 Rick Smolen, who was also the project's coordinator, took his camera to the Winnipeg Commodity Exchange as traders shouted and gestured.

 Months later, the book is ready

 By November 1984, some of the 100,000 pictures that had been taken that day could be seen in the pages of the newly published A Day in the Life of Canada.